szabgab/rust.code-maven.com/slides/rust/declarative-macros.md

 ## Optional function parameters using macros
 {id: optional-function-parameters-using-macro}

-* Rust does not allow the declaration of the same function-name with different signatures as many otherl languages.
+* Rust does not allow the declaration of the same function-name with different signatures as many other languages.
 * Rust does not allow the definition of a function with optional parameters and/or with default values.

 * We can use declarative macros to overcome this limitation.